 Benefits Of Growing Cucumbers Vertically

-Ok, now that we know the best types of trellis cucumbers to grow, I can tell you about all of the awesomeness that comes with growing them vertically.
+Ok, now that we know the best types of climbing cucumbers, I can tell you about all of the awesomeness that comes with trellising them vertically.

-Not only does it look cool, but there are lots of benefits of growing cucumbers on a trellis too…
+Not only does it look cool, but there are lots of benefits too…

-- More space – One of the biggest benefits is space!
-When you grow cucumbers vertically, rather than allowing them to sprawl on the ground like I used to do, it frees up tons of space in your garden.
-Plus you can grow other plants underneath.
+- More space – When you train the vines to go up, rather than allowing them to sprawl on the ground like I used to, it frees up tons of space in your garden.
+Plus you’ll have room other shorter crops underneath.

-- Prevents disease – When cucumbers grow on the ground, the soil splashes up on their leaves.
+- Prevents disease – When they’re on the ground, the soil splashes up on the leaves.
 This can cause major problems with soil borne diseases and fungus.
-Trellising cucumbers slows down the spread of disease, keeping the plants much healthier.
+Keeping them off the ground slows down the spread of disease so the plants stay much healthier.

-- Better airflow – Growing cucumbers vertically also allows better airflow so the leaves will dry out faster, which will help to prevent fungal diseases as well.
+- Better airflow – Growing cucumbers vertically also allows better airflow so the leaves will dry out faster, which will help to prevent or slow the spread of fungal diseases.

-- Protected from pests – Getting those yummy cucumbers up off the ground will keep them out of reach of many pests that could easily eat them.
-Plus, trellised cucumbers won’t rot like they can when they’re just sitting on the ground.
+- Protected from pests – Getting those yummy fruits up off the ground will keep them out of reach of many pests that could easily eat them.
+Plus, they won’t rot like they can when they’re just sitting on the ground.

-- Easier to harvest – Growing cucumbers vertically also makes it easier to harvest them.
+- Easier to harvest – Trellising cucumbers also makes them easier to harvest.
 You won’t have to bend down and hunt for them.
-The cucumbers hang down from the vine, making them much easier to find.
+They hang down from the vine, making them much easier to see.

-- Gorgeous cucumbers – Vertical cucumbers will always grow straight and beautiful, since gravity pulls them down.
-They’re also cleaner, and won’t have an ugly yellow spot on them (which happens when cucumbers lay on the ground).
+- Gorgeous crops – Since gravity pulls them down, your crops will always be straight and beautiful.
+They’re also cleaner, and won’t have an ugly yellow spot on them (which happens when they lay on the ground).

-You can use any type of support to grow cucumbers vertically, so use your creativity!
-But there are a few things to keep in mind when you’re choosing the perfect support…
+You can use any type of support to grow cucumbers vertically.
+But there are a few things to keep in mind when you’re choosing the perfect one.

-- Height – Cucumber vines grow really long, so you’ll want to think about the height of the trellis.
-Make sure it’s tall enough so the vines have plenty of space to grow, but not so that you can’t easily reach the top to harvest your cucumbers.
-Something that’s 4-6′ tall would be perfect.
+- Height – The vines can get really long, so think about the height of the trellis.
+Make sure it’s tall enough so they have plenty of space, but not so tall that you can’t reach the fruits on top.
+Something that’s 4-6′ tall is perfect.

-- Strength – The vertical structure you choose for trellising cucumbers also needs to be strong enough to support their weight.
-Cucumber vines are pretty lightweight, but they can quickly become heavy with mature fruit.
+- Strength – The vertical structure you choose for trellising cucumbers also needs to be strong enough to hold their weight.
+The vines are pretty lightweight, but they can quickly become very heavy once the fruits mature.

 Cucumber Trellis Ideas

-When it comes trellis ideas there are tons of options, so get creative with it.
-You can trellis cucumbers on any type of vertical growing support, but it’s always fun to find new ideas.
+Like I said above, there are tons of options to choose from, so get creative with it.
+You can use any kind of vertical support, but it’s always fun to find new ideas.
+Here are a few of my favorite types.

-To make harvesting much easier, try using an a-frame style trellis so that the cucumbers will hang down.
+- A-frame – To make harvesting much easier, try using an a-frame so that your crops will hang down.
 Beautiful!

-A lean-to style trellis also works great to make harvesting easier, and you can grow other stuff underneath it (this medium sized one is perfect for a smaller space or raised beds).
+- Large lean-to – A lean-to also works great, and you can plant other stuff underneath it (this medium sized one is perfect for a smaller space or raised beds).

-If you’d rather make your own growing support, check out my arched cucumber trellis design plans.
+- Arch – An arch is fun too, and also gives you extra space.
+If you want to make your own, check out my arch trellis design plans.
 It’s an easy DIY project.

 Using Chicken Wire For Trellising Cucumbers

-If you make a trellis for cucumbers out of chicken wire, or similar type of material that has small holes, you’ll need to keep an eye on your cucumbers.
+If you use chicken wire for trellising cucumbers, or a similar type of material that has small holes, you’ll need to keep an eye on it.

-Baby cucumbers can easily grow through the holes in the fencing, and get stuck as they grow larger.
+Baby cucumbers can easily poke through the holes in the fencing, and become wedged or stuck in it when they get larger.

-So, when growing cucumbers on a trellis like this, be sure to watch out for all the new cucumbers.
-If any of them start poking through the fencing, be sure to move them out before they become stuck.
+So, check on them every few days.
+If any of them start poking through the fencing, be sure to move them out before they get stuck.

-If you find one wedged in there, you can still harvest it.
+Don’t worry.
+If you do find one wedged in, you can still pick it.
 Take a sharp knife and cut the cucumber open to remove it from the fencing.
 No biggy, you’ll just have to eat that one right away.

 How To Trellis Cucumbers